opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/coverimage-woh.md

 As a starting point for your own template you best take a look at file `etc/branding/coverimage.xsl`.

-### Using libraries within the stylesheet
+### Using XLST Extensions

 Xalan is a powerful XSLT 1.0 processor that comes with a rich feature set.
 For example, it is possible to execute JavaScript or Java code directly within the stylesheet.

-For commonly used tasks it is simpler, however, to make use of available lirbaries.
+For commonly used tasks it is simpler, however, to make use of available XSLT Extensions.

-#### Opencast Libraries
+#### Opencast Extenseions

-The package org.opencastproject.coverimage.impl.xsl provides classes supposed to be used within the XSL stylesheets.
+The package org.opencastproject.coverimage.impl.xsl provides classes supposed to be used within XSL stylesheets.

 To make use of those classes, you need to reference the package from your XSL stylesheet: